Last updated June 2023

 I eventually stumbled across the ‘Adafruit’ sound card sold by (amongst others) Digi-Key and Maplin in the UK.
 There are two versions, one with headphone outlet, and one with a 2x2W stereo amplifier.
 The headphone version would have required either an external amplifier plus speakers, or powered speakers.
 The version with the amplifier requires only speakers, so this is the version I chose.
 The photo (left) shows how small these sound cards are.
 I picked out some miniature 4 ohm 5W ‘Peerless’ speakers by manufactured by Tymphany, and also sold by Digi-Key.

-The Adafruit sound card can store and play several sound recordings, triggered by various switch types (press to play once; press and hold to play continuously; press to start/press to stop for example).
+The Adafruit sound card can store and play up to eleven sound recordings, triggered by various switch types (press to play once; press and hold to play continuously; press to start/press to stop for example), depending on the file name.
 The card can only play one recording at a time.
 To play a recording, one of the triggers (numbers 0-10 at the bottom of the photo, left) needs to be connected to Gnd (bottom right).
+T00.OGG, for example will play when trigger 0 is connected to ground momentarily, whilst T01HOLDL.OGG will play continuously while trigger 01 held to earth.

-I created and mixed the audio recordings on my laptop, using Mixpad Editor software, and obtained most of the sound recordings I needed from various web sources.
+I created and mixed the audio recordings on my laptop, using Audacity free software, and obtained most of the sound recordings I needed from various web sources.
 Once the recordings were complete, they were copied onto the SD card using the USB-microUSB connection.

 The 2x2W built in amplifier is just about loud enough for the whistle to be audible at an exhibition, but the background sounds could be a little louder.
 If more volume is required the alternative would be to use the sound card with the headphone outlet, plus a larger amplifier, but this adds to cost, and the need to provide power to the amplifier.